SKumarFullStack/learning-frontend-skills/README.md

 # learning-frontend-skills
-A sample project to learn frontend skills:
+A sample project to learn frontend skills